marcdotson/asc-training/README.md

 associated with the branch, create a **pull request** on GitHub and tag me (i.e., `@marcdotson`).
-This allows me to review what you’ve done, have a conversation with you about it, and eventually pull what you’ve done into the master branch.
+This allows me to review what you’ve done, have a conversation with you about it, and eventually pull what you’ve done into the main branch.
 I’ll then delete the branch specific to that issue.
 Rinse and repeat.

 ## Project Organization